 Ugandan law sets restrictions on the purposes and activities of CSOs.
 Regulation 13 of NGO Registration Regulation, 2009 provides that an organization must, in carrying out its operations, comply with the following:

 - Not make any direct contact with the people in its area of operation in Uganda unless it has given seven days’ notice in writing of its intention to the local councils and Resident District Commissioners of the area;

 - Cooperate with the local councils and the relevant district committees in the area; [article 26 (j) of the Local Government Act, Cap.
 243, 1997];

 - Not engage in any act which is prejudicial to the national interest of Uganda;

 - Restrict its operations to the area of Uganda in respect of which it is registered to carry out its operations;

 - Hold itself responsible for all acts of its members and employees; and

 - Obtain the approval of the Board for any goods for which it seeks exemptions.

 Regulation 14 of the NGO Registration Regulations 2009 provides that an organization shall comply with certain staffing regulations.
-Thus it is a requirement for every organization to submit to the NGO Board a chart showing its structure and staffing, particularly specifying: foreign workforce requirements; requirements of the Ugandan counterparts of foreign employees; planned period to replace foreign employees with qualified Ugandans and must comply with the labor laws of Uganda.
+Thus it is a requirement for every organization to submit to the NGO Board a chart showing its structure and staffing and specifying the following: its foreign workforce requirements; requirements for Ugandan counterparts of foreign employees; planned period to replace foreign employees with qualified Ugandans; and compliance with the labor laws of Uganda.

 Termination and dissolution